 In addition to the weight distribution issue we need to think about our knees.
 With most of our weight between the hips and thighs our knees are being taxed trying to carry much more of a load than non-Lipedema or Lymphedema people.
 In the later stages of Lipedema or Lipo-Lymphedema the knees may have developed osteoarthritis (wearing down of tissue (cartilage) at the end of your bones until bones rubs against bone), where just walking a short distance hurts the knees and legs.
 I have severe osteoarthritis in both my knees and get cortisone injections as needed to help manage the pain.
 Strengthening our knees early in the disease is key to continued mobility!

-Speaking of tissue be careful of bruising, which damages your skin.
-Even low impact workouts can cause bruising.
+Low impact workouts can cause bruising.
 If you see bruising after a workout, seriously consider toning down the stress you are putting on your muscles and skin.
 I was doing some simple stretching exercises and overstretched my right leg causing a seven inch oblong bruise right above my knee.
-It still lightly hurts a couple weeks later and some of the bruise is still visible.
+It hurt for a couple weeks and a year later the bruise outline is still visible.
 You need to be the best gauge of your limits.
 Any exercise that hurts, causes swelling or creates bruising should be avoided!

 Another good point to remember is the impact of heat on a Lipedema or Lipo-Lymphedema body.
 Gravity will force fluid build-up, usually in the lowest parts of your body, and combined with the heat generated from movement will cause your affected area to swell.
 The longer and harder the workout the more swelling (and pain) will be generated.
 Be mindful of this and choose exercises that are in cool places, using cold technology or even a cool water solution.